 Sorting CSS <time> values

-.
+In the previous blog post I announced that Project Wallace now supports analysis of animation-duration and transition-duration.
 One of the neat things about Project Wallace is that it always shows all your values sorted in a sensible way.
 For example, font-sizes are sorted from small to large, colors are sorted by hue, etc. So it only makes sense to sort CSS <time> values from short to long.
 Enter css-time-sort.

 The functional requirements